 The DNS recognizes and strongly endorses the principles of integrity and ethical behavior as they apply to the behavior of its faculty, staff, and students who are engaged in research, scholarship, teaching, and service activities.
 Ethical and professional behaviors are key parts of your education in our department, and we are committed to promoting professionalism in all aspects of your training.
 Therefore, procedures for managing academic and professional conduct will be followed.
 Examples of misconduct include abetting, cheating, plagiarism, fabrication, and misrepresentation.
-For the definition of these terms, please refer to the Academic Integrity Code.
+For the definition of these terms, please refer to the UAB Graduate School's Academic Ethics & Misconduct information here.

 A key component of academic and scientific integrity is the proper attribution and acknowledgment of the contributions of others to the acquisition of new knowledge.
-In an effort to promote responsible conduct of research and academic integrity, the DNS has developed the following statement and procedures concerning plagiarism:
+To promote responsible conduct of research and academic integrity, the DNS has developed the following statement and procedures concerning plagiarism:

-Plagiarism, as defined by UAB, is "claiming as your own the ideas, words, data, computer programs, creative compositions, artwork, etc., done by someone else.
+Plagiarism, as defined by the UAB Graduate School, is "claiming as your own the ideas, words, data, computer programs, creative compositions, artwork, etc., done by someone else.
 Examples include improper citation of referenced works, use of commercially available scholarly papers, failure to cite sources, and copying others' ideas."
 The DNS is particularly concerned with the education of our students, which includes ethics, honor codes, and the responsible conduct of research in science.
 From this perspective, the following procedures have been identified to address the University and School policy on plagiarism.

-All papers submitted for grading in any School of Health Professions program may be reviewed using plagiarism monitoring methods such as the software Turnitin.
+All papers submitted for grading in any School of Health Professions programs may be reviewed using plagiarism monitoring methods such as the software Turnitin.